 - automelt

 - autotrade

 - command-prompt

 - hotkeys

-- ruby
+- rb

 - manipulator

-- Professions

 - search

 - nopause

 - embark-tools

 - automaterial

 - buildingplan

 - confirm

 - follow

 - mousequery

 - resume

-- title-folder

 - title-version

 - trackstop

 - sort-items

 - sort-units

 - stocks

 - stocksettings

+- rename

-- rename - rendermax
+- rendermax

 automelt

 When automelt is enabled for a stockpile, any meltable items placed in it will be designated to be melted.
 This plugin adds an option to the q menu when enabled.